 Not all markets are quite as receptive to buying and wearing pre-owned clothing.
 As both the world’s biggest consumer and producer of clothing, China’s attitude is significant, particularly if you’re measuring the environmental impact of our clothing purchasing.

-Chinese consumers remain resistant to second-hand clothing and it still carries social stigma in this market.
-Not only are consumers interested in the social cachet of buying new clothing, there’s also some superstition about wearing used clothing that may have belonged to the dead.
+Chinese consumers remain resistant to second-hand clothing and it still carries a social stigma in this market.
+Not only are consumers interested in the social cachet of buying new clothing, but there’s also some superstition about wearing used clothing that may have belonged to the dead.

 Chinese consumers tend to be highly concerned about counterfeit products, and this is also a deterrent to buying second-hand.
 There’s also concern about hygiene, particularly with both SARS and COVID still a concern in peoples’ minds.